zczczcaaa/docus/docs/content/en/index.md

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.

-Docus brings the best of the Nuxt ecosystem into one CLI.
+Docus brings the best of the Nuxt ecosystem.

 #links
   :::u-button